WHY WE GIVE

 - Help teens aging out of the foster care system to become successful and independent adults

 Our Giving Partners are the nonprofits who receive 50% of our profits.
-They are listed below along with some information about what they do and how they help foster children:
+They are listed below along with some information about what they do and how they help foster children (this is not a comprehensive list and can change from quarter to quarter):

 AKB's mission and ultimate goal is to end the foster care crisis in the US - state by state.
 They have created two beautiful and important initiatives that help children in foster care.
 The "I Belong Project" is a program that uses high quality videography to give children in foster care, who are legally free for adoption and are waiting for a forever family, a face and a voice.
 The "Dream Makers" initiative is a program that inspires and impacts youth who are aging out of the foster care system by offering guidance and giving them an opportunity to dream about their future.
 Over 23,000 teens age out of foster care each year in the US.